pepopowitz/do-scary-things/slides/src/03-why.md

 The science behind the mammoth, Tim argues, is that thousands of years ago, when we lived in caves, being rejected meant **being pushed out of the cave** and sleeping with the saber toothed tigers.

-Our **biology hasn't evolved** as quickly as our **civilizations have**...and so we're stuck with this fear, which doesn't make much sense anymore.
+Our **biology hasn't evolved** as quickly as our **civilizations have**...and so we're stuck with this fear, this mammoth that's been hanging around for far too long, and doesn't make much sense anymore.

 ...